potatomaster96/resaliency/README.md

-# Aesthetic Driven Saliency Retargeting and Color Enhancement Network
+## Aesthetic Driven Saliency Retargeting and Color Enhancement Network
 Some brief description about the project.
 Implemented in Tensorflow.
-#
+&nbsp;
 ### This repo contains the following files
 | Files                                     | Description |
 | ------                                    | ------                                             |